privong/papers-in-markdown/aastex62/demo.md

 {{acknowledgments}}

-G.C.P acknowledges support from the University of Florida.
+I thank Kelly Hondula for comments on this manuscript and acknowledge support from the University of Florida.